OAI/learn.openapis.org/specification/content.md

       ...
 ```

-## The Schema Object
+## The Schema Field

-The [Schema Object](https://spec.openapis.org/oas/v3.1.0#schema-object) defines a data type which can be a primitive (integer, string, ...), an array or an object depending on its `type` field.
+The schema field holds a [Schema Object](https://spec.openapis.org/oas/v3.1.0#schema-object).

+Schema objects describe the structure of data, and may be nested to describe complex arrays and objects.
+They are most often used to describe JSON data.

+Each schema object has a field called `type`, which defines the type of data expected.
+Six of the seven possible values for `type` correspond directly to JSON's types as defined in [RFC 8259](https://datatracker.ietf.org/doc/html/rfc8259): `string`, `number`, `boolean`, `null`, `object`, and `array`.
+However, OpenAPI defines an additional type called `integer`, which indicates a JSON number without a fraction or exponent part.
+In other words, if your schema object is of type `integer`, it tells your users to expect a JSON number that looks like `123`, `-123`, or `0`, but not `1.0` or `1.0e-2`.
-`type` is a string and its possible values are: `number`, `integer`, `string`, `boolean`, `array` and `object`.
-Depending on the selected type a number of other fields are available to further specify the data format.

-For example, for `string` types the length of the string can be limited with `minLength` and `maxLength`.
-Similarly, `integer` types, accept `minimum` and `maximum` values.
+Depending on the selected type, a number of other fields are available to further specify the data format.
+For example, for `string` types, the length of the string can be limited with `minLength` and `maxLength`.
+Similarly, `integer` types accept `minimum` and `maximum` values.
 No matter the type, if the amount of options for the data is limited to a certain set, it can be specified with the `enum` array.
 All these properties are listed in the [Schema Object](https://spec.openapis.org/oas/v3.1.0#schema-object) specification.

 Example integer with limited range: